elastic/logstash/STYLE.md

 * parentheses on function definitions/calls
 * explicit is better than implicit
   * implicit returns are forbidden except in the case of a single expression
+* Avoid use of 'and' and 'or' in ruby code

 The point is consistency and documentation.
 If you see inconsistencies, let me know, and I'll fix them :)